jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 Sabrina pulled a dollo parsimony script from another paper that she worked on and got it to stand alone, as well as run a lot of data (instead of data from just a handful of species).

 Based on those results, I now have lists of orthogroups that have been gained and lost at each internal node of the tree.
 Also, all the internal nodes have been named, so they are easier to identify.

+Here are just some numbers of gains and losses at various nodes.
+- Choanozoa: 4656 gained, 112 lost
+- Metazoa: 1912 gained, 196 lost
+- Ctenophora: 2767, 6180 lost
+- sponge+rest: 13283 gained, 46 lost
+- Porifera: 1317 gained, 2765 lost
+- Eumetazoa: 3741 gained, 73 lost
+- bilat2: 2599 gained, 380 lost

 I'm going to focus on sponges first, and then maybe do some additional nodes to follow up.
 I want to run all of the sequences in these orthogroups through interproscan to figure out what they are.
 Then I'll do some GO analysis to see if anything is enriched.
 This is happening in this directory: /mnt/lustre/macmaneslab/jlh1023/chap3_2020/interesting_orthos/.
 I've also included the number of OGs that were lost at these nodes.

 The nodes I want to focus on first are all sponge ones:
 - Homoscleromorpha = 2374